Polohy: Founding and early history

 Polohy was established in 1887 after the construction of a railway that connected Berdiansk with Yekaterinoslav.
 The city specifically celebrates 17 September as the date of the city's founding.

 By 1890, houses for workers had been built in the area.
 In 1894, the railway station was built, contributing to the growth of the village.
 By 1904, when a second railway line was built that crossed through the village, Polohy became a railway hub.
 In 1905, there were "about a hundred thatched huts and dugouts" in the village, and it had a total population of around 700.
 The population of the village took part in the Russian Revolution of 1905, demonstrating for workers' rights and going on strike.

-The Bolsheviks took over the village in January 1918 during the Russian Civil War.
-However, in March the same year, Polohy was easily captured by the Central Powers during the 1918 Central Powers invasion of Ukraine.
-Local partisans resisted the occupation, and the occupying forces left the village in November 1918.
-It was captured by the anti-communist White Army in late December, before being recaptured by the Red Army on 5 February 1919.
+During the Ukrainian War of Independence, the Bolsheviks took over the village in January 1918.
+However, in March the same year, Polohy was easily captured by the Central Powers during the 1918 Central Powers invasion of Ukraine, and handed over to the Ukrainian State.
+Communist partisans were active.
+It was captured by the anti-communist White Army in late December 1918, before being recaptured by the Red Army on 5 February 1919.
 Continued fighting took place over Polohy throughout the war, involving Makhnovites, the Army of Wrangel, and South Russia, until an eventual Bolshevik victory in August 1920.
+Afterwards it was administratively part of the Zaporizhzhia Governorate of Ukraine.